InovaFiscaliza/RF.Fusion/src/nginx/README.md

 # About NGINX Source

 NGINX is the component of RF.Fusion that provides a web interface to publish data via HTTP.

+NGINX is also used as part of the Zabbix depployment and some additional configuration is provided in order to use NGINX web service as proxy to Grafana.

 Configuration is minimal in order to reduce risk of attacks to the service.